robstumborg/rob.stumb.org/content/notes/inspecting-android-app-traffic-genymotion-mitmproxy.md

 adb shell /data/local/tmp/frida-server &
 ```

-on a physical device, place the frida-server binary, then:
+On a physical device, place the frida-server binary, then:

 ```shell
 adb shell